mackuba/MacBlip/ObjectiveBlip/README.markdown

     [[blip dashboardRequest] send];

 To see the names of all the callback methods, look at the definition of OBConnectorDelegate in OBConnector.h (you don't have to actually include this protocol in your classes).
+Note that every object that sets itself as the delegate using `sendFor:` must be prepared to handle the callbacks `authenticationFailed` and `requestFailedWithError(error)` apart from the one that it expects.
+OBConnector doesn't check if the receiver actually implements these two methods before the call.

 To update the dashboard in regular intervals, use the OBDashboardMonitor class: